Why Am I So Shy And Can I Do Anything About It?

 We've all been there - trying to make small talk with someone we just met.
 You ask how the person's day is going and comment on the weather, but what's next?
 You smile awkwardly, while in your head all you can think of is how you have nothing to say.

 These questions might teach you that you have more in common with the person than you thought.
 If not, they are still a useful way to break an awkward silence.
+Make sure that you are allowing the other person an opportunity to answer you back and ask you questions as well.
+Otherwise, the exchange will feel rehearsed and stiff.
+It is not an interview so don't take on all the burden of making conversation on yourself.
+Let them ask you things, too.

 - Stay present in social situations

 Another way that you can work to become more outgoing and less shy is by being present in social situations.
-When you are shy you might tend to withdraw from conversations easily, content with daydreaming in the background.
+If you are shy you might tend to withdraw from conversations easily, content with daydreaming in the background.